abrignoni/UsRT/README.md

 * Go to release tab in the repository and download.
 * Execute the binary.
 Installer only compatible with Windows systems.

-If the graphical mode does not work on your dataset try the non-graphical scripts located here:
+If the graphical mode does not work on your datasets try the non-graphical scripts located here:
 * Usagestats:
 https://github.com/abrignoni/Android-Usagestats-XML-Parser
 * Recent Tasks: